 Me: "Great question, Steve!
 A skilled ScrumMaster empowers teams by coaching and mentoring them in self-organization.
 They foster a culture of accountability, continuous improvement, and knowledge sharing.
 Ultimately, this strengthens the team's ability to make informed decisions and adapt to change."

-Steve: "Amit, I hear your perspective, but I'm curious, do you have any data or evidence to support the value of having a full-time Scrum Master?
-It would be helpful to see some concrete examples or statistics."
+Steve: “Amit, thanks for your perspective.
+I’m curious to know if you have any data or evidence to support the value of full-time Scrum Masters?
+Some concrete examples or statistics will help.”

-Me: "I'm glad you asked, Steve!
-Over the years, I've collected data and observed significant improvements in teams that have had the benefit of a dedicated Scrum Master.
-Let me share some compelling insights with you."
+Me: “I’m glad you asked, Steve!
+I’ve collected data over several years that shows significant improvements in teams with dedicated Scrum Masters.
+Let me share a few compelling insights with you.”

-I pull out a few artifacts working with different teams in various organizations and show them to Steve.
+I pull out relevant artifacts working with different teams in various organizations and show them to Steve.

-Me: "Take a look at this data.
-Studies like these have consistently shown that teams with a dedicated Scrum Master demonstrate higher productivity and improved delivery quality.
-They help remove impediments, facilitate collaboration, and ensure everyone is aligned with the Agile principles."
+Me: “Here, take a look.
+The data clearly shows that teams with a dedicated Scrum Master demonstrate higher productivity, improved delivery quality and are happier.
+They help remove impediments, facilitate collaboration, and ensure everyone is aligned with the Agile principles.”

-This controlled (POC) study working with a team shows average velocity increased ~20% in about 4 Sprints by transitioning to a full time SM and started to fall down when switched back to a developer playing the role
+This study working with a team shows average velocity increased ~20% in about 4 Sprints by transitioning to a full time dedicated Scrum Master and, it started to fall down when we switched back to a developer playing the role.

 Another controlled study done over a 4 month period showed average number of defects moved up from 8(S1-3) to 13(S4-6) and then dropped to 8(S7-9) and dropped further to 3(S10-13) and stayed low at 3(S14-16)

 Without a full-time Scrum Master(1-6), the team faced challenges in quality control and defect prevention.
-However, with the involvement of an experienced dedicated Scrum Master, the team raised impediments that helped them receive support in implementing effective quality assurance practices, organizing training sessions, and improving their skills.
-This resulted in a gradual reduction in the number of defects over time
+However, with the roles and responsibilities of a dedicated Scrum master, the team raised impediments that helped them receive support in implementing effective quality assurance practices, organizing training sessions, and improving their skills.
+This resulted in a gradual reduction in the number of defects over time.

-Initially, without a full-time Scrum Master(Project 1 and 2), the team faced challenges in coordination, communication, and managing dependencies.
-However, with the introduction of a full-time Scrum Master(Project 3, 4 and 5), they experienced improved collaboration, better communication channels, effective teamwork, trust, and camaraderie.
-This resulted in shorter project delivery times over time.
+Initially, not having a full-time Scrum Master(Project 1 and 2), the team was challenged with coordination, communication, and working out dependencies.
+With the introduction of a full-time Scrum Master(Project 3, 4 and 5), they experienced improved collaboration, better communication channels, effective teamwork, trust, and camaraderie.
+This resulted in shorter project delivery times as we moved forward.

 Steve: "Well, that's interesting.
 But can't we assign these responsibilities to someone part-time?
 Keep that part time role dedicated to playing Scrum Master for an extended time?
 We have budget constraints, you know."